atrial-albumen/atrial-albumen.github.io/_posts/2023-05-25-i-use-an-ipad/2023-05-25-i-use-an-ipad.md

 ## 2023 iPad Digital Sheet Music Setup
 ### The device: iPad Air (2020)
 I think the iPad Air is about as close to a perfect device as you can get.
 It’s an overall great size for browsing and note-taking.
 And honestly, it's been a great size for living in my backpack and reading scores from.
-It is on the small size at 10.9" or whatever, which hasn't been a problem except for certain chamber scores.
+It is on the small size at 10.9" for a diagonal, which really hasn't been a problem for me except for certain chamber scores.
 But even still, if you have a high quality scan it's legible.
 The Air is also a great price (I got mine used for $400 which is great for what it is compared to the iPad Pro models).
 ### The music: [IMSLP](https://imslp.org)
 Most of my music comes from IMSLP.
 What isn’t there, I find at my school’s library and…er…scan.
 Free-Scores, MusicNotes, J.W.
 Pepper, and others offer online editions as well, though I haven’t used any.
 Between IMSLP and my school, I haven’t had to look hard for music.
 ### The apps